cisco/mindmeld/docs/source/userguide/domain_classifier.rst

     ...
    ]

 In both of the cases above, the domain was misclassified as ``smart_home``.
 On inspecting the :doc:`training data <../blueprints/home_assistant>`, you will find that the ``weather`` domain indeed lacks labeled training queries like the ones above.
 On the other hand, these queries are very similar in language patterns ("check temperature ...", "check current temperature ...") to the training data for the ``check_thermostat`` intent in the ``smart_home`` domain.
-The model hence chose ``smart_home`` over ``weather`` while classifying them.
-This issue could be solved by adding more relevant training queries to the ``weather`` domain, so the classification model can better learn to distinguish between these two confusable domains.
+The model hence chose ``smart_home`` over ``weather`` when classifying them.
+This issue could potentially be solved by adding more relevant training queries to the ``weather`` domain, so the classification model can better learn to distinguish between these two confusable domains.

 Error analysis on the results of the :meth:`evaluate` method can thus inform your experimentation and help in building better models.
 In the example  above, adding more training data was proposed as a solution for improving accuracy.
 While training data augmentation should be your first step, you could also explore other techniques such as experimenting with different model types, features and hyperparameters, as described :ref:`earlier <build_domain_with_config>` in this chapter.